 Figure S6.
 The manifolds for reject (dotted lines) and accept (solid lines) choices for Monkey V (panel A) and Monkey W (panel B) for intermediate cues.
 Intermediate cues are defined as cues with p(accept) between 0.25 and 0.75.
 The lines are separated by the probability of accepting the offer.
 Positive values in the choice dimensions reflect accept choices.
+Data are presented as mean values +/- SEM.

 Supplementary Figure S7